gedrutten/Portfolio/content/3580qca/Week01.md

 > "Stop.
 And think about the future we're each creating every day through our actions or inaction"

 The video outlines the massive changes happening to the planet in terms of population growth and capital growth and the inequity that is happening as a result of the imbalance between these.
 It talks of the impacts of what we do on the climate of the planet and ponders the potential for food shortages in the future.
-ARUP proposes that technology holds the keys to the solution to these problems, but also the need for humainity to step in and take responsibility.
+ARUP proposes that technology holds the keys to the solution to these problems, but also the need for humanity to step in and take responsibility.
 Our actions today shape the future of tomorrow.

 ## Practices